 - 1 tablespoon coconut sugar

 - 1/8 teaspoon salt

 - 2 tablespoons coconut oil

 Preheat the oven to 392°F and line a baking tray with parchment or a silpat sheet.
 Sift the flour, sugar, salt and baking powder together in a bowl.
 Over a bain marie or on a heavy-bottomed pan on a small flame, bring the 1 cup of oat milk and coconut oil to a bowl.
 Reduce the heat even more and stir in the flour mixture using a wooden spoon.
 If the mixture becomes too thick, add a tablespoon of water or oat milk at a time until a dough forms.
 Take it off the heat immediately.

 Whip the aquafaba and cream of tartar using a balloon whisk until it is stiff and frothy and no more liquid remains. whisk in the turmeric briefly.

 Transfer half of the aquafaba mix to the dough and stir in, then repeat with the other half.
 Mix well until it is consistent.
 You can now shape the dough into little balls with you hands or on a spoon.
 You can also pipe them.

+You can either measure this from the liquid inside a can of chickpeas, or boil some yourself and use 6 tablespoons of the cooking liquid.
+I always keep some of it in the fridge but if you don't have any right now, cook some chickpeas and place some of the cooking liquid (aquafaba) in the fridge until you have it cooled till room temp before you use it.
 I use homemade oat milk as I find it thickens nicely.
 I advise you do the same.
 I soak 1 cup of oats in 3 cups of water for two hours then blend and strain with a cheesecloth.
 And use 1 cup of the resulting milk.